-Unleashed Technologies is an award-winning web design and development firm.
-Some of those awards are just the result of the great websites we produce, but many of the awards center around our client's feedback on their positive experience working with Unleashed Technologies.
+Unleashed is an award-winning web design and development firm.
+Some of those awards are just the result of the great websites we produce, but many of the awards center around our client's feedback on their positive experience working with Unleashed.
 Most of that experience is built on our project managers' relationships.
 Our PMs work diligently to deliver maximum value to our clients and ensure they are clear on the status of projects and are having their concerns addressed.
 One of our most popular and talented project managers is Ryan McGrath.

 1. What does a Project Manager do?

 While the role encompasses so many jobs, I like to boil it down to one responsibility: we deliver value to our valued partners.

 2. Do you prefer to work with clients who know what they want or need help focusing on their vision, and why?

 It might seem easier when a client knows exactly what they want, but we’ve seen that lead to increased requirements.
 I always enjoy collaborating with our clients to develop the vision, because it demonstrates UT is vested interest in our clients’ success.

 3. What is the process of a typical project at Unleashed?

 All of our successful projects start with understanding our clients’ business goals.
 It’s what allows us to make recommendations on what to build and how to build it.
 And, particularly for our Growth clients, we can revisit those goals each time a new feature is requested and ask: Does this support our objectives?

 4. What is one of the biggest obstacles you overcame with a client this year?

 In March, many clients were forced to react to sudden global changes.
 Planned projects were put on the backburner in favor of features that would have a more immediate impact.
 Our team was able to adapt quickly to help build a couple of features and lightweight applications that we could reuse across various clients.